abdehi/demo_javascript/README.md

 ## Description

-This is project for list menu from us restaurant
+This is project for list menu from our restaurant.